Facebook's oversight board to rule on Trump's suspended accounts

-Facebook's content oversight board plans to rule on Wednesday whether Donald Trump will be able to access the platform he was booted from amid concerns the former president could incite violence like the Jan.
-6 insurrection on Capitol Hill.
-The board tweeted its plans on Monday morning.
+"Trump's posts during the Capitol riot severely violated Facebook's rules and encouraged and legitimized violence," the board tweeted about its decision.
+"The Board also found Facebook violated its own rules by imposing a suspension that was 'indefinite.'
+This penalty is not described in Facebook's content policies.
+It has no clear criteria and gives Facebook total discretion on when to impose or lift it."

+The former president was kicked off Facebook and its Instagram photo-sharing service in the wake of the deadly Capitol Hill riot on Jan.
+6. Other social networks, including Twitter, also took action against Trump, who used their services to fan doubt over the legitimacy of the 2020 presidential election.

-The case has been highly watched because it underscores how private social media companies handle political speech by public figures.
-In January, Facebook CEO Mark Zuckerberg made the unprecedented decision to ban Trump after he whipped up supporters as Congress gathered to certify Joe Biden's election as president.
+The case has been highly watched because it highlights the difficult balance private social media companies need to strike when handling political speech by public figures.
+Facebook CEO Mark Zuckerberg made the unprecedented decision to ban Trump, while he was still in office, after he whipped up supporters as Congress gathered to certify Joe Biden's election as president.
 The risks of allowing Trump to continue posting were "simply too great," the Facebook boss said at the time.

 Other social media networks, including Snapchat and Google-owned YouTube, have taken action against Trump to varying degrees.
 Twitter has permanently banned Trump from its platform.

-The oversight board review, which Facebook requested, follows the board's decisions on its first slate of cases, which involved hate speech, incitement of violence and other thorny topics.
+Facebook, which requested the oversight board review, followed the board's decisions on its first slate of cases, which involved hate speech, incitement of violence and other thorny topics.
 The board is funded by Facebook but is described as independent.

-Read more: Here's how you can submit an appeal to Facebook's new oversight board.
+Read more: Here's how you can submit an appeal to Facebook's oversight board.

 Critics of Facebook, which was used by Russia to influence the 2016 presidential election, say it isn't taking its responsibility seriously enough and don't think the oversight board moves fast enough or goes far enough.
 A group of vocal critics has set up a shadow organization, which it calls the Real Facebook Oversight Board.

-The group has been urging Facebook's oversight board to keep the Trump ban in place.
-In a post on Monday, the group said Trump should be "banned forever" for violating the social network's rules on hate speech and spreading disinformation.
-But the group also referred to the upcoming decision as a public relations "stunt" meant to deflect from the social network's harm.
+The group had urged Facebook's oversight board to keep the Trump ban in place.
+In a post earlier this week, the group said Trump should be "banned forever" for violating the social network's rules on hate speech and spreading disinformation.
+The group characterized the Trump decision, which hadn't yet been released, as a public relations "stunt" meant to deflect from the social network's harm.

 Here's what you need to know about Facebook's oversight board: